Understanding the Challenges of Recommerce Networks

 These products can be repaired and refurbished before sale to boost the value or sold as-is.

-The European recommerce market is expected to reach €120 billion by 2025.
+The recommerce market size in Europe is expected to reach €120 billion by 2025.

 Associated risks of recommerce